u3dreal/VTXControl/README.md

 ## License

-LGPL 2.1 — see LICENSE file.
+`SoftwareSerialWithHalfDuplex` is LGPL 2.1.
+The remainder of VTXControl is GPL 3.0 — see LICENSE file.